Course Syllabus

 Course Plan for the Unexpected

-Late Assignments: I understand that illness, emergencies, and other unexpected events happen.
-In this class, each student has two extension tokens to use on any assignment except their weekly journals and final portfolio.
+Late Assignments: I understand that illness, emergencies, and other unforeseen circumstances occur.
+In this class, each student has two extension tokens available for use on any assignment, except the midterm and final.
 No late work will be accepted outside of this policy unless prior arrangements are made for extenuating circumstances.

 - To use a token: Email me at least 24 hours before the due date with, "I would like to use my extension token on [assignment]."
 No reason is required.
 This grants a 1-week extension.